ABOUT

 Jennifer acknowledges that the land she chooses to explore is part of the Treaty Lands and Territory of the Mississaugas of the Credit.
 For thousands of years, Indigenous peoples live and care for this land.
 She acknowledges the territory of the Anishinabek, Huron-Wendat, Haudenosaunee and Ojibway/Chippewa peoples; the land home to the Metis and the Mississaugas of the Credit First Nation who are direct descendants of the Mississaugas of the Credit.
 She appreciates the value of the land and she vows to honour, protect and preserve it.

 “Through my work, I aim to connect with the natural landscape, imitating the stillness and beauty around me.
-Through my use of unprimed collected wood as substrates, I add a sense of materiality to my work, the texture acting as my guide and base of inspiration and compositional planning.
-Similar to the natural beauty I perceive in the world, my work is aesthetically driven, focusing on representing the natural world and bringing the outside inside.
-Through my paintings, I aim to bring a piece of nature's calming and rejuvenating energy and to provide an escape from everyday chaos.”
+By using unprimed collected wood as substrates, I add a sense of materiality to my work, with the texture serving as my guide and the foundation for inspiration and compositional planning.
+Much like the natural beauty I see in the world, my work is aesthetically focused, aiming to depict the natural environment and to bring the outdoors inside.
+Through my paintings, I strive to share a piece of nature's calming and revitalizing energy and to offer an escape from everyday chaos.”